jacobkap/crimebythenumbers/docs/geocoding.md

 So now that we can use the `geocoder()` function well, we can geocode every location in our marijuana dispensary data.

 Let's read in the marijuana dispensary data which is called "san_francisco_active_marijuana_retailers.csv" and call the object *marijuana*.
 Note the "data/" part in front of the name of the .csv file.
 This is to tell R that the file we want is in the "data" folder of our working directory.
 Doing this is essentially a shortcut to changing the working directory directly.
 For this book I keep all of the data files in a folder called "data" in my working directory.
-Unless you also have a folder called "data" in your working directory which as this file, please dleete "data/" from the following code.
+Unless you also have a folder called "data" in your working directory which as this file, please delete "data/" from the following code.

 ```r